Notes on the Geography of Spain: Cordoba: Medina Azahara

 The ceiling is modern, though the original was of arbor vitae from North Africa, a very longlasting timber in this climate.
 Just not this longlived.

 Two arcades divide the room into three sections.
-The columns were presumably recycled from Roman remains.
+The columns were presumably taken from Roman buildings.

 The columns support well-developed horseshoe arches and polychrome or ablaq voissoirs./P>